 will become the headline for the bug being filed.
 The default /bug

-behavior can be modified using the bugCommand
+behavior can be modified using the advanced.bugCommand

 setting in your .gemini/settings.json